Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Introduction

-for the central values $L(1/2,\pi \times f)$ of the Rankin-Selberg $L$-function of $\pi$ and $f$.
-Using the same method, by taking $\pi$ to be the Eisenstein series, we also obtain the following subconvexity bound:

-\section{\bf Introduction}
+\section{Introduction}

-A general automorphic $L$-function of degree $d\geq 1$ is a Dirichlet series with an Euler product of degree $d$.
-It satisfies some ``nice" properties.
-It has a meromorphic continuation in the complex plane $\mathbb{C}$ and its completed $L$-function satisfies a functional equation relating its values at $s$ to $1-s$.
-One may apply Phragm\'en-Lindel\"{o}f principle together with the functional equation to get an upper bound $ ( (\mathrm{Conductor})^{1/4+\epsilon})$ for the $L$-function on the critical line $ \Re s =1/2$.
-The resulting bound is usually referred to as the convexity bound (or the trivial bound) for the $ L$-function.
-It is conjectured (Lindel\"{o}f Hypothesis) that the exponent $1/4$ can be reduced to $0$.
-While Lindel\"{o}f Hypothesis is still out of reach, breaking the convexity bounds for $L$-functions is an interesting problem.
+A degree $d $ automorphic $L$-function $L(s, F)$ associated to an automorphic form $F$ is a Dirichlet series with an Euler product of degree $d$ and satisfying some ``nice" analytic properties.
+In fact, it has a meromorphic continuation to the whole complex plane $\mathbb{C}$ and its completed $L$-function satisfies a functional equation relating its value at $s$ to the value of the corresponding dual $L$-function at $1-s$.
+One may apply the Phragm\'en-Lindel\"{o}f principle together with the functional equation to get an upper bound $L(1/2+it, F) \ll_{d,\epsilon} (C(F,t))^{1/4+\epsilon}$, for any $\epsilon>0$, on the critical line $ \Re s =1/2$.
+Here $C(F,t)$ is a quantity, so-called the analytic conductor, which measures the complexity of the $L$-function and encapsulates the main parameters (level, spectral parameters, etc.) attached to the form $F$.
+The resulting bound is usually referred to as the convexity bound (or the trivial bound).
+It is conjectured, known as the Lindel\"{o}f Hypothesis, that the exponent $1/4$ can be reduced to $0$.
+While the Lindel\"{o}f Hypothesis is still out of reach, breaking the convexity bound, i.e, reducing the exponent $1/4$ by any small quantity, known as the subconvexity problem, is a challanging yet an interesting problem. \\

-For degree one $ L$-functions, such subconvexity estimates are known due to Weyl (\cite{Weyl}) in the $t$-aspect and Burgess \cite{Burg} in the $q$-aspect.
-For degree two $L$-functions, it was achieved by Good \cite{gl3gl2ood} in the $t$-aspect and by Iwaniec \cite{iwa} in the spectral aspect.
-In the case of degree three $L$-functions, first subconvexity estimates, in the $t$-aspect, were achieved by Xiaoqing Li in the groundbreaking work \cite{Li}.
-She dealt with the self-dual forms for $SL(3,\mathbb{Z})$.
-We will discuss this paper in detail later.
-For any degree three $L$-functions, R. Munshi introduced an ingenious method to obtain subconvexity bounds (in the $t$ and twist aspect) in a series of papers \cite{munshi1}, \cite{annals}.
-In the $GL(3)$ spectral aspect, such subconvexity bounds were obtained by V. Blomer and J. Buttcane \cite{Blomer}.
+For degree one $ L$-functions ($\zeta(s)$ and $L(s, \chi)$), such estimates are known due to Weyl (\cite{Weyl}) and Hardy-Littlewood in the $t$-aspect and due to Burgess \cite{Burg} in the level aspect.
+For degree two $L$-functions, the first subconvexity bound was achieved by Good \cite{gl3gl2ood} in the $t$-aspect, by Duke-Friedlander-Iwaniec \cite{DFI}, \cite{DFI-2}, \cite{DFI-2.1} in the level aspect and by Iwaniec \cite{iwa} in the spectral aspect.
+For degree three $L$-functions attached to self-dual forms, such estimates were first obtained by Li \cite{Li} in the $t$-aspect in a groundbreaking work.
+Li's work was generalised to all $\mathrm{GL(3)}$ forms by Munshi \cite{munshi1}, by introducing a novel delta method which he also applied in resolving the subconvexity problem for $\mathrm{GL(3)}$ $L$-functions in the twist aspect \cite{annals}.
+In $\mathrm{GL(3)}$ spectral aspect, when spectral parameters of a $\mathrm{GL(3)}$ form, $\pi$ say, are in generic position, subconvexity estimates for $L(1/2, \pi)$ were obtained by Blomer-Buttcane \cite{Blomer}. \\